 The Catalyst social & environmental research program provides an ongoing monitor of consumer sentiment towards a range of issues facing society.
-Progressive Australian research business Lewers Research are a program partner, and in this guest post CEO Lisa Lewers analyses the responses to an open ended question fielded in the July wave, which asked:
+Progressive Australian research business Lewers Research are a program partner and in this post by guest analyst, CEO Lisa Lewers analyses the responses to an open ended question fielded in the July wave, which asked:

 ‘When you think about the future of society and the environment 5-10 years from now, what thoughts and feelings come to mind?’